GadgetAngel/GA-Voron-Documentation/community/electronics/GadgetAngel/tri_spiderv10_spi_wiring.md

 * If you want to open the above picture, in a new tab of your web browser, then [click here](./images/FYSETC_Spider_V1.0_inSPIMode_VoltageSelect_150.png){:target="_blank" rel="noopener"}

 ## Stepper Drivers
-* If using Fysetc drivers, inspect for left over rosin, and clean with IPA if need
+* - [ ] If using Fysetc drivers, inspect for left over rosin, and clean with IPA if need
-* Install step drivers in all slots except E3-MOT and E4-MOT
-* Install heat sinks on all step drivers
 * _**NOTE: if the board has been powered, ensure that motor power caps are fully drained before inserting stepper drivers: Temporarily connect a 100K resistor between VMOT+ and VMOT- to safely drain the capacitors**_ See [Fysetc Spider 3.3v issue](https://github.com/FYSETC/FYSETC-SPIDER/blob/main/Spider%203.3v%20issue.md){:target="_blank" rel="noopener"}
+* - [ ] Install step drivers in all slots except E3-MOT and E4-MOT
+* - [ ] Before installing heat sinks on to the stepper motor drivers,&nbsp;[please read this](#please-ensure-the-heat-sinks-are-installed-before-use)
+* - [ ] Install heat sinks on all stepper motor drivers

 ## MCU Wiring for SPI Mode